ict2201P7G1Project/2201P7G1Project/README.md

 ![Step2](screenshots/2.png)

-3. To view each flow, click on the flow and the play button
+**3. To view each flow, click on the flow and the play button**

 Example of accessing the workload management system as a Branch Staff

+3.1 Select a flow and click on the play button
 ![Step3.1](screenshots/3_1.png)

+3.2 Click on the login button at the login page
 ![Step3.2](screenshots/3_2.png)

+3.3 Click on an empty spot to receive prompts for where to click for the next flow
 ![Step3.3](screenshots/3_3.png)

-4. Repeat from Step 1. to access other flow of the workload management system
+**4. Repeat from Step 1. to access other flow of the workload management system**

 ## 📹 Video walkthrough
 Access link: